KrauseFx/krausefx.com/_posts/2022-08-10-ios-privacy-instagram-and-facebook-can-track-anything-you-do-on-any-website-in-their-in-app-browser.md

 - Links to external websites are rendered inside the Instagram app, instead of using the built-in Safari.
 - This allows Instagram to monitor everything happening on external websites, without the consent from the user, nor the website provider.
 - The Instagram app injects <a href="https://connect.facebook.net/en_US/pcm.js">their JavaScript code</a> into every website shown, including when clicking on ads.
-Even though pcm.js doesn't do this, injecting custom scripts into third party websites allows them to monitor all user interactions, like every button & link tapped, text selections, screenshots, as well as any form inputs, like passwords, addresses and credit card numbers.
+Even though the injected script doesn't currently do this, running custom scripts on third party websites allows them to monitor all user interactions, like every button & link tapped, text selections, screenshots, as well as any form inputs, like passwords, addresses and credit card numbers.

 ### Why is this a big deal?